 Show is not guaranteed

-Yosemite says the dazzling effect happens only on evenings with a clear sky when the waterfall is flowing.
+Yosemite says the dazzling effect happens only on evenings approaching dusk with a clear sky when the waterfall is flowing.
 Even some haze or a bit of cloudiness can ruin the effect.
-Mother Nature provides no promises.
+Mother Nature makes no promises.

 That works both ways, though.
 Fall is usually dry, and there is usually no waterfall flow at Horsetail.
 But visitors in October 2021 had a spectacular show after the area got heavy rainfall.